HexaPulseDevs/hexa-pulse-api/README.md

 # HEXA PULSE API

-This REST API is built using key technologies such as Express, Docker, and PostgreSQL to provide a robust and scalable solution.
+The HEXA PULSE API is a REST API developed using key technologies such as Express, Docker, and PostgreSQL to provide a robust and scalable solution.

 ## Physical Diagram